 The pandemic and the resulting workplace and cultural shifts we’ve seen over the past year mean that it is time to reassess how we prepare resumes for a job search under current conditions.

-Starting right off the top of your document, consider what contact information you provide.
-This is important because if an employer doesn’t like the first thing they read, they may stop right there.
-Also, if they can’t get in touch with you, nothing else in your resume matters.
+It’s time to rethink how to include your contact information on your resume.
+This is important because if they can’t get in touch with you, nothing else in your resume matters.

-Your phone number.
 Leave a personal phone number that you answer and that has a voicemail that you check regularly.
-(I know, nobody likes to check their voicemail anymore, but when you’re looking for a job, you have to.)
+I know, nobody likes to check their voicemail anymore, but when you’re looking for a job, you have to.

 Don’t use a work phone number.
 If you are currently employed, it can give a bad impression to new employers that you spend your time at work looking for other jobs.

-Your email address.
-Similarly, don’t use a company or work email.
-Have a personal email address that is just your name – or as close to it as possible – and check this address daily.
+Don’t use a company or work email.
+Have a personal email address that is just your name – or as close to it as possible – and check your inbox daily.
 Employers won’t wait long for potential candidates who don’t get back to them in a timely manner.

-Mailing address is less relevant now.
 Whether or not to include your home address on your resume has been a topic of debate in recent years.
 That information is less relevant than ever right now as more and more people are working remotely.
-(Plus, no employer ever responds to a job application by snail mail.)
+Plus, no employer ever responds to a job application by snail mail.

 Companies will need your physical address when it comes time to negotiate and sign a contract.
 Before that, you can leave it off your resume unless you think that it will boost your chances of being hired.
 A rule of thumb is that the closer you live to the actual workplace, the more of an asset your location can be.
 Traditionally, employers have shown a bias towards local candidates.

-Social media profile links.
 Linking to a LinkedIn profile can back up the facts of your resume and show your connections to professionals in your field.
 This can impress potential employers.
-(If you have a LinkedIn account, make sure that the information posted there matches your resume.
-Discrepancies can make employers suspicious.)
+If you have a LinkedIn account, make sure that the information posted there matches your resume.
+Discrepancies can make employers suspicious.

 You can also provide links to your other profiles, if they are relevant, or show you in a positive, professional light.
 If you have thoughtful well-written posts about issues in your industry or community, this can also help make a positive first impression.

-Personal website or blog.
-If you have a personal online presence such as a blog or website that are in any way relevant the job, then include these as well.
-An online portfolio can help by showcasing your work for potential employers.
+If you have an online presence such as a blog or website that is in any way relevant to the job, then include these as well.
+An online portfolio can help by showcasing your work to potential employers.

 If your website is on a completely unrelated topic, you may want to leave it off.
 Your blog about fishing won’t hurt your chances of being hired as an accountant, but it doesn’t really help either.
-Use your resume – and your contact information – to highlight your fit for the role right off the top.
+Use your contact information on your resume to highlight your fit for the role right off the top.